jamf/NoMAD-2/README.md

 NoMAD 2 provides a Credential SSOE for macOS 10.15 and above.
 This means that if you attempt to load a webpage that requires Kerberos authentication, and you have the proper configuration profile in place, but you don't have a ticket for the realm you are connecting to, you'll see the NoMAD 2 authentication window.

-To achieve this you'll need to push a configuration profile via MDM with two items configured:
+To achieve this you'll need to push a configuration profile via MDM with at least these two items:

 - `menu.nomad.nomad.nomadssoe` for the Extension bundle ID
 - `VRPY9KHGX6` as the Team Identifier

+Also add the Kerberos Realm and any URLs you want to trigger on to the profile.

 You can find a sample version of the profile in the NoMAD repo.

-And then install a signed copy of NoMAD 2.
+The Team ID assumes you're using a signed copy of NoMAD 2.
+If you build the project yourself, your Team ID will be different.

+## macOS Versions

+NoMAD will working on macOS 10.14 and greater.
+You'll need at least 10.15 for the Single Sign On Extension.
+Current betas may work on older versions, but don't expect that to last.

+## Philosophical Questions

+With NoMAD 2 being able to support multiple tickets, and many users not really using Kerberos other than changing their password on occasion... the typical user flow through the app will most likely be a bit different now than it was in the past.

+As such we plan on tweaking some of the NoMAD behavior to better reflect modern workflows.

+## Defaults

+A few changes to how NoMAD 2 handles preferences.

+The major one is that it's a new pref domain: `menu.nomad.nomad`

+All app preferences will go there.
+Anything that will change, such as user information, password expirations and the rest, will go into `menu.nomad.state` so that it's quite clear which preferences are changing and which aren't.

+Other than that, we're attempting to keep the preferences as similar as possible.

 ## Building NoMAD 2